xcore/sw_audio_effects/module_dsp_loudness/README.rst

    * Transition to maximum gradient (user-configurable).
    * Transition from max. gradient to 'max-gain' section.
    * 'max-gain' section, (Straight line) with minimum gradient (reciprocal of max-gradient)
-   * Transition from min. gradient back to 'unity-gain' to finish.
+   * Transition from min. gradient back to 'unity-gain' at maximum signal level.